Project / Wood / Lighting

 Faceted Wall Light

-An oak wall light built around a faceted shade, a long reach from the wall, and a soft, controlled throw of light.
+An oak wall light shaped around a faceted shade, a long reach from the wall, and a soft, controlled throw of light.

-The lamp holds angle, grain, and projection in one compact object.
-It was shaped to read quickly as geometry, then stay in the room through warmth, proportion, and the quiet weight of timber.
+It brings together angle, grain, and projection in one compact object.
+I wanted it to arrive first as a clear piece of geometry, then stay in the room through warmth, proportion, and the grounded presence of wood.

 Faceted Wall Light